 From this, we now know that the Sultan had a son, Abdul.

 Mt.
 Gambier embraced Aziz, if the front page of the Border Watch on 22 February 1934, was any indication.
 My favourite photo was that of the mayor, dressed in cameleers robes, riding one of Sultan Aziz’s camels.

 There were five photos on the front page that day, all of which included the camels!
 Sultan Aziz spent at least a month in South Australia selling camel rides at the Mt.
 Gambier Showgrounds.
 It was not a profitable exercise as discussed at a meeting of the Mt.
 Gambier A & H Society in March 1934.

 On his way back to Portland, Aziz called in at Allendale East, south of Mt.
 Gambier.
 The camels were once again a source of excitement.

-In October 1934, the Sultan applied to the Portland Council to have his camels on the South Beach over the summer, however, it Council decided he should stay on the North Beach.
+In October 1934, the Sultan applied to the Portland Council to have his camels on the South Beach over the summer, however, the council decided he should stay on the North Beach.

 The following photo was taken during summer 1935 at Portland.
 The former Portland Baths are in the background.
 Enjoying the novelty of a camel ride are Eileen, Hickmer, Gladys Read and Jean Ainsworth.

 This takes us to the time of the “Letter to the Editor” of January 1935.
 The Sultan only stayed in Portland another six months, leaving just as another southern winter hit.
 He returned home to Broken Hill.
 It may well have been a combination of cold weather and the discontent over his camels he spoke of in his letter.
 His trip to Portland made news in Broken Hill’s “Barrier Miner”.